olehauge/training-with-ghidra/Hackadayu/session-three/pointers/README.md

 If the while loop does not fail we are greated by the success string: "Correct!
 Access granted!"

 ## GDB analysis
-What does the different function actually do?
+What does the different functions actually do?
 I used the following input for testing:
 ````
 run $(python -c 'print("12345678 \x41\x41\x41\x41\x42\x42\x42\x42 \x43\x43\x43\x43\x44\x44\x44\x44")')
 ````